JulianaSau/JulianaSau/README.md

 ### Hi there 👋
 ### I'm [Juliana Sau](https://JulianaSau.github.io/)

-  I am a Web Developer and UI/UX Designer.
+  I am a Software Developer and UI/UX Designer.
 I am very passionate about programming and design
   - 😄 Pronouns: She/Her
   - 🔭 Check out my [blog](https://juliesau.hashnode.dev/) to see what I'm currently working on
   - 🔭 I’m currently working on ...
 Frontendmentor.io projects
   - ⚡ Fun fact: I think i'm funny
-  - 🌱 I’m currently learning ExpressJs, NextJs, Python and Solidity
+  - 🌱 I’m currently learning ExpressJs, NextJs, Python, TypeScript and Solidity
+  - 🌱 I’m currently enjoying doing and learning more about devops and automation of workflows
   - 🔭 I’m currently working at Zurichat as a Frontend Developer
   - 📫 How to reach me: julienyange@gmail.com
   - 👯 I’m looking to collaborate on any React, NodeJS, NextJS, or JavaScript web development project